On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: System model and background material

-The feasibility question can then be restated as, {\em is $\pi_1^{-1}(H)\neq\emptyset$ for a generic $H$?} The question was solved in \cite{Gonzalez2012b}, basically stating that the problem is feasible if and only if two conditions are fulfilled: \begin{enumerate} \item The algebraic dimension of $\CV$ must be larger than or equal to the dimension of $\mathcal{H}$, i.e.,
+The feasibility question can then be restated as, {\em is $\pi_1^{-1}(H)\neq\emptyset$ for a generic $H$?} Following this formulation, the problem was first tackled in \cite{BreslerCartwrightTseToappear} and \cite{Razaviyayn1} where some necessary and sufficient conditions were given.
+Analytical expressions were limited to some symmetric scenarios of interest.
+In \cite{Gonzalez2012b}, a solution to this problem was given by proposing a probabilistic polynomial time feasibility test for completely arbitrary interference channels.
+The test exploited the fact that system is feasible if and only if two conditions are fulfilled: \begin{enumerate} \item The algebraic dimension of $\CV$ must be larger than or equal to the dimension of $\mathcal{H}$, i.e.,

-In other words this condition means that, for the problem of polynomial equations to have a solution, the number of variables must be larger than or equal to the number of equations.
-This condition was already established in \cite{Yetis10}, hereby classifying interference channels as proper ($s\geq 0$) or improper ($s<0$).
-More recently, in \cite{Razaviyayn1} it was rigorously proved that improper systems are always infeasible.
+In other words this condition means that, for the problem of polynomial equations to have a solution, the total number of variables must be larger than or equal to the total number of equations ($s\geq 0$).
+We recall that a more general version of this condition was first established in \cite{Yetis10}.
+In that work, an interference channel was classified as \textit{proper} when the number of variables was larger than or equal to the number of equations for every subset of equations.
+Otherwise, it was classified as improper.
+More recently, in \cite{Razaviyayn1} it was rigorously proved that improper systems are always infeasible which implies that a system with $s<0$ is infeasible.

 \item For {\it some} element $(H,U,V) \in \CV$, the linear mapping